afraenkel/fairness-book/_sources/content/03-harms.md

 is statistical discrimination.
 While this example satisfies formal equality of opportunity, it doesn't satisfy fair equality of opportunity.

-There are examples where the use of statistical measuresment about groups may actually make decisions more fair in certain senses of the term.
+There are examples where the use of statistical measurement about groups may actually make decisions more fair in certain senses of the term.
 For example, affirmative action uses aggregate information on minority groups' access to education to makes it more likely